 Implementation and Integration Issues

 First Sprint/First Iteration: (see calendar) (Agile Software Development.
-Deliverables: Results after First Iteration) Deliverables: A demo and the entire report, incuding requirements spec, design, source codes, test plan and testing results, user's manual, installation and maintenance procedures, and results after first sprint/first iteration)
+Deliverables: Results after First Iteration)

+Deliverables: A demo, acceptance testing and the entire report, incuding requirements spec, design, source codes, test plan and testing results, user's manual, installation and maintenance procedures, and results after first sprint/first iteration)

 THIS IS IT!